jecki/DHParser/README.md

 Purpose
 -------

-Domain specific languages are widespread in computer sciences, but strangely underused in the Digital Humanities.
+Domain specific languages are widespread in computer sciences, but seem to be underused in the Digital Humanities.
 While DSLs are often introduced to Digital-Humanities-projects as [practical adhoc-solution][Müller_2016], these solutions are often somewhat "quick and dirty".
 In other words they are more of a hack than a technology.
 The purpose of DHParsers is to introduce